Prohelion/prohelion.github.io/_documentation/Profinity/Overview.md

 Profinity is a system management platform developed by Prohelion to manage our products and other systems built around a CAN Bus based architecture.

 Profinity is built around the concept of [profiles](Profiles.html), which is a set of configured devices in your system.
-By switching between profiles you can support multiple configurations across different sites of different conbinations of technologies.
+By switching between profiles you can support multiple configurations across different sites of different combinations of technologies.

 ![Profinity]({{site.dox.baseurl}}/images/Profinity/profinity_overview.png)